Legitcode/tabs/README.md

 **Tab**:

 - `name`: a unique name for the tab, represents the tab title.
-- `containerStyle`: style for the containing div that holds the content
-- anything else you'd like to set on the tab's li
+- anything else you'd like to set on the tab's containing div.